DigitalFabricationLab-NYIT-SoAD/resources/PlotShop/README.md

 There have been some changes to how the plot shop is run and managed and we appreciate your patience.
 We are now have *open hours* where you can come in and run your print.

-**Students must FIRST submit files to the queue, THEN visit the plot shop/FabLab in-person during open hours to get their files printed.**
+**Students must FIRST submit files to the queue, THEN visit the Plot Shop/FabLab in-person during open hours to get their files printed.**

-Here is a link to the queue: [https://www.nyit.edu/its/plotting_service](https://www.nyit.edu/its/plotting_service)
+[Here](https://www.nyit.edu/its/plotting_service) is a link to the queue.

 Please make sure you have enough funds in your account prior to printing.